Sheikh Mohammed Centre for Cultural Understanding

 • A guided tour of the Al Fahidi Historical District

-• If you are in a group of 10, a comprehensive Creekside tour is also organized
+• If you are in a group of 10, a comprehensive Creekside tour is also organised

 • A tour of vibrant souks selling textiles, spices and gold